testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     This configure Cosmos DB to automatically delete the ingested messages after 60 days by setting the TTL value (`ttl` property) on individual messages as they are sent.
 This optimization helps save in storage costs while meeting Woodgrove Bank's requirement to keep the streaming data available for that amount of time so they can reprocess in Azure Databricks, or query the raw data within the collection as needed.

-    > Setting the TTL for documents saved to Cosmos DB individually for any length of time desired (even beyond 7 days) is and advantage Cosmos DB has over Event Hubs when used for ingesting streaming data.
+    > Setting the TTL for documents saved to Cosmos DB individually for any length of time desired (even beyond 7 days) is an advantage Cosmos DB has over Event Hubs when used for ingesting streaming data.

 2. Save your changes.